-If I had a billion followers I would just be asked to come do a role on Broadway, I would be invited to every party the industry threw, I would be asked to endorse products I've never even tried.
+If I had a million followers I would just be asked to come do a role on Broadway, I would be invited to every party the industry threw, I would be asked to endorse products I've never even tried.
 I would be asked to tweet about things to influence consumerism.
 I would be in movies, TV, recording, guest starring in everything I could and squeezing in as much work and opportunity as possible.

 But it I don't have a billion followers.
 I have 3 decades of dance, singing and acting training.
 20 years of experience in the highest levels of theatre, I have TV credits of acting for all 4 major TV network, NBC, ABC, CBS and FOX, doing film for Disney, and Paramount Pictures.
 I have legendary artists telling me I have a gift and never to squander it and producers and casting praising my work and my commitment.

 But I've been bankrupt, I don't own any property, I have no fame, I have no agent and manager and.....I haven't had a real audition in over a year.

 But if I had a billion followers, I would be set.
 I would be influential and what I tweeted would be on Extra!, Entertainment Tonight or CNN.